andrewclam1991/Project4_BuildItBigger/README.md

 # Test Description
 This project contains connected tests to verify that the AsyncTask is indeed loading jokes.
-To run the test for all flavors, connect an eumulator and then run the Gradle Task "testTask".
+To run the test for all flavors, connect an emulator and then run the Gradle Task "testTask".
 For example, run with the gradle wrapper in the project directory:
 ```
 gradlew testTask
 ```